NilsNiggemann/PMFRG.jl/DevelopmenNotes.md

 itself depends already on PMFRGCore.jl.
 Maybe this is related to this **Point for discussion**: can't we just have PMFRGSolve.jl == PMFRG.jl?

+## State of things
+Moving the tests step by step
+1. Moved the OrdinaryDiffEq dependency from PMFRGCore to PMFRGSolve
+2. Moving all the tests in PMFRGCore that now fail because of the missing dependency to PMFRGSolve.
+   The tests do need also some logic to be moved and necessary things to be imported
+   (Still doing this)